 Is Occasional Weed Smoking Safe?

-Breast milk is known to be better for your baby than any formula, but is it still worth it if you smoke?
+Breast milk is known to be better for your baby than any formula, but is it still worth it if you smoke weed?
 It is still in your baby’s best interest if you avoid smoking altogether.
-If a mother occasionally or rarely smokes, however, it is possible the benefits from breast milk will outweigh the negative effects of smoking weed.
+If a mother occasionally or rarely smokes, however, the benefits from breast milk may outweigh the negative effects of smoking weed.

 Some babies are allergic to many components in formula, so breast milk is their best option.
 If the benefits of breastfeeding your baby while smoking outweighs the negative aspects of formula, it may be worth it.

 Consequences of Breastfeeding and Smoking Weed

-Smoking and breastfeeding can actually lead to possible jail time or abuse charges.
-Many child protection agencies consider exposing your baby to this drug as abuse or child endangerment.
+Smoking weed and breastfeeding can lead to possible jail time or abuse charges.
+Many child protection agencies consider exposing your baby to cannabis to be abuse or child endangerment.
 No matter the trace amount, charges can be administered.
 Know the laws where you live before taking any chances.